gantry/docs/pages/01.gantry5/02.configure/08.outlines/docs.md

 ## Editing Outline Files

 !
-If you interested in modifying your template's / theme's Outlines outside of the Gantry 5 administrator, please navigate to your /THEME_NAME/custom/config/ directory (Grav: /user/data/gantry5/themes/THEME_NAME/config/).
-Here you will find all of your Outlines which contain YAML files associated with your Layout, Styles, and more.
+If you interested in modifying Outlines outside of the Gantry 5 administrator, please navigate to your /THEME_NAME/custom/config/ directory (Grav: /user/data/gantry5/themes/THEME_NAME/config/).
+Here you will find all of your Outlines which contain YAML files associated with each of their Layouts, Styles, and more.